goetting/ez-flux/README.md

       // useful to pass states from other instances, e.g. in SSR or testing scenarios. initialState?: Object,
       // You may pass a console method (e.g. log or trace) if you wish to log events.
+      // values not found on the StateConfig will be ignored.
       // default: ''
       console?: string
       // ezFlux.plug will be called on each entry